MichaelSchffl/hydrogeophysical_process_simulation/README.md

-## Chosen values for this geometry
+## Setup and Results

-In my example (main.ipynb), an aquifer lies below limestone.
-The limestone is beneath soil that reaches 20m high.
-The layers are slightly tilted so that we have to consider topography.
+In my example (gravel_aquifer_between_sandstone.ipynb), a gravel layer that lies inbetween two sandstone layers acts as aquifer.
+This means, its hydraulic conductivity is high and it can bear water well.
+The sandstone layers have a low hydraulic conductivity and do not carry water as well.
+Below these three layers follows another layer of gravel.
+Within the upper gravel layer is a limestone dolomite that again is a low quality aquifer.
+In the lower gravel layer is a fine sand body that  bears water very well, hence has a high hydraulic conductivity.
-In the following, the chosen values for each step of the process are shown.
+In the following, the chosen values for each step of the process are shown, as well as the result of the above mentioned equations.

 ### world dimensions:
 x-direction [m]: 0-34  <br/>